Zesty-ZDev/Global-Guild-Banning-Bot/README.md

 # Global Guild Banning by Z-Dev
-The Global Guild Banning Bot will ensure that if you ban a user from one of your discord servers they are banned from all your discord servers the bot is added to then sending the target user a direct message alerting them of the ban and how many guilds they have been banned from
+The Global Guild Banning Bot will ensure that if you ban a user from one of your discord servers they are banned from all your discord servers the bot is added to, Once the ban is complete it will then send the target user a direct message alerting them of the ban and how many guilds they have been banned from
 ### Z-Dev Discord
 Join [Here](https://discord.gg/EV9cpmp6qf) for support